Wojciech Jaruzelski: Personal life

 Jaruzelski married Barbara Halina Jaruzelska (1931–2017) in 1961.
 They had a daughter, Monika who was born on 11 August 1963.
 Monika has a son, Gustaw.

-In 2014, his wife Barbara threatened to file for divorce, saying she had caught his nurse Dorota in a compromising position with him.

 Legacy

-The BBC reported in 2001 that "for some Poles — particularly the Solidarity generation — he is little short of a traitor", even comparing his philosophy of "a strong Poland within a Soviet-dominated bloc" to Vidkun Quisling's philosophy of a similar status for Norway within the Nazi-controlled hemisphere.
-Meanwhile, opinion polls as of 15 May 2001 suggested that a majority of the Polish people were open to agreeing with his explanation that martial law was implemented to forestall a Soviet invasion.
-Available documents indicate that Jaruzelski actually lobbied for Soviet intervention.
+The BBC reported in 2001 that "for some Poles — particularly the Solidarity generation — he is little short of a traitor".
+However, opinion polls as of 15 May 2001 suggested that a majority of the Polish people were open to agreeing with his explanation that martial law was implemented to forestall a Soviet invasion.
 In interviews in Russian media (Rossiyskaya Gazeta, for example), he has been presented as the harbinger of Poland's democracy.

 Croatian writer Slavenka Drakulić described Jaruzelski as a "tragic believer in Communism who made a pact with the devil in good faith".

 Written works

 Różnić się mądrze (English translation: To Differ Wisely; 1999).

 "Być może to ostatnie słowo (wyjaśnienia złożone przed Sądem)" (English translation: "It may be the last word (explanations given in the Court)"; 2008).